WICPCP Conference_Hero

 Rosa Kim, MD

-Medical Director, WI CPCP, Assistant Professor, Division of Child & Adolescent Psychiatry, MCW Department of Psychiatry & Behavioral Medicine
+Medical Director, WI CPCP, Associate Professor, Division of Child & Adolescent Psychiatry, MCW Department of Psychiatry & Behavioral Medicine

 headshot